Racka: Efficient Hungarian LLM Adaptation on Academic Infrastructure: Related Work

 This existing landscape highlights a clear and valuable niche for the \racka{} project.
-While previous efforts have focused on larger models (OTP-13B), monolingual training (PULI-GPT-3SX), or adaptation on smaller datasets (SambaLingo), \racka{}'s contribution is its unique combination of a lightweight (4B) backbone, and a continual pretraining on an exceptionally large multilingual corpus (160B tokens), and a resource-efficient methodology explicitly designed for and validated on publicly accessible national HPC infrastructure.
-One key insight tha can be accrued from the papers above is that for smaller languages, continual pretraining of already capable models results in better performning LLMs than training new models from scratch.
+While previous efforts have focused on larger models (OTP-13B), monolingual training (PULI-GPT-3SX), multilingual training (PULI-GPTrio) or adaptation on smaller datasets (SambaLingo), \racka{}'s contribution is its unique combination of a lightweight (4B) backbone, continual pretraining on an exceptionally large multilingual corpus (160B tokens), and a resource-efficient methodology explicitly designed for and validated on publicly accessible national HPC infrastructure.
+One key insight that can be accrued from the papers above is that for smaller languages, continual pretraining of already capable models results in better performing LLMs than training new models from scratch.